 These help us reflect our image, our loopholes, and how we can make our users feel satisfied.
 Today the major issues lie in choosing metrics.

 A metric has an eagle eye and spends more time acting upon the data found by it.
 Hence, it depends on the motive for which you're using it.
 It may be attracting customers, ideas for new features, etc.

 I am offering you some key metrics that can help forecast performance and allow the Product owners to perform their job in a much-renewed manner.
 Let's check it out!

 In a nutshell, tracking plays a huge role in tracking business performance.
-Metrics help in detoxifying the loopholes, so have useful metrics.
-They not only proactively resolve issues before they damage or hamper growth.
+Metrics help in detoxifying the loopholes, therefore having useful metrics is crucial for business success.
+They not only proactively resolve issues but also prevent the business from any damage or negative growth.